sakshat-bhattarai/Linq-Security-Compliance-Assessment/incident-response.md

 ## Incident Overview
 An employee reports a phishing email that appeared to be from our CEO.
 They clicked a link, entered their password, and realized hours later that it was a scam.

-## Step-by-Step Actions to Investigate the Incident
+## Step-by-Step Actions to Investigate and Remediate the Phishing Incident

 ### Step 1: Immediate Isolation